Traci Park: Election

-Park entered politics in 2020 when she organized to block the city of Los Angeles from converting a Ramada Inn on her street into housing for homeless people.
-Park said she sought to restrict what kind of homeless people could live on the property (only elderly homeless people, families with children, or female victims of domestic violence).
-She joined an unsuccessful recall effort against incumbent Los Angeles City Council member Mike Bonin of the 11th district after his office declined to set the restrictions Park asked for.
+Park' political activism began in 2020 when she organized to block the city of Los Angeles from converting a Ramada Inn on her street into a shelter for homeless people.
+Park and her allies said she suggested restriction regarding who could occupy the former Ramada (individuals over 55 years old, families with children or women who has been victims of domestic violence).
+She joined a recall effort against incumbent Los Angeles City Council member Mike Bonin of the 11th district after his office declined all of Park's requests.

 In July 2021, Park announced her candidacy for Los Angeles City Council, hoping to unseat incumbent Mike Bonin of the 11th district.
 After Bonin announced his retirement, the seat became open.
-Both Park and Erin Darling advanced to the general election, with Park narrowly behind Darling in the results.
+Both Park and Erin Darling advanced to the general election, with Park narrowly behind Darling in the results, resulting in a runoff election.

 During the campaigns, Darling criticized Park for representing the city of Anaheim against a city employee who accused a supervisor of using the N-word; Park countered by accusing Darling of representing "unsavory criminal defendants."
 Park also criticized Darling for his association with Bonin, as well as Bonin's record with homelessness in the district.
-In the election, Park defeated Darling by a six-point margin.
+In the runoff election, Park defeated Darling by six percent.

-During her election campaign, Park opposed converting two city-owned parking lots on Venice Boulevard into 140 housing units for the homeless.
+During her election campaign, Park opposed converting two city-owned parking lots on Venice Boulevard into 140 housing units for the homeless, as the project was in a tsunami zone.
+Park's election, along with the elections of council members Eunisses Hernandez and Katy Yaroslavsky, led to record-breaking six women on the Los Angeles City Council.